Vam-Jam/KAC/docs/objects/CFileImage.md

 ## void setPixelAndAdvance(SColor col)

 ## void setPixelAtPosition(uint x, uint y, SColor col, bool blend_alpha)
-set pixel at a specific coordinate on the image with the value of the SColor. blend_alpha serve to activate or deactivate blending between pixels.
+Set pixel at a specific coordinate on the image with the value of the SColor. blend_alpha serve to activate or deactivate blending between pixels.

 ## enums